BillHeys/bhsandbox/README.md

 This is a test project for trial and error

-Owner = Bill.Heys
+Owner = BillHeys
-User = xxx  (TODO create a test user and do stuff from a different computer)
+test User = BillHeysEndUser   (this is a non-admin test user to test from u360-ec1)